d1pakda5/jDos/README.md

 # jDos
-Collection tool to perform Denial Of Service attack
+Collection tools to perform Denial Of Service attack

 # Installation
 ```